top of page

 There are two camps.
 "Purebred" are the only ones who should be intentionally bred (and pure breeding has many rules and regulations to make it worth the cost).

-On the other hand, there are far too many animals without homes, and no more should be bred until we find homes for the ones we already have.
+On the other hand, there are far too many animals without homes, and no more should be bred until we find homes for those we already have.

-The COVID-19 event brought out the worst in the human race as far as our companion animals are concerned.
+The COVID-19 event brought out the worst in the human race, especially when it came to our companion animals.

-At the beginning of the shutdown, there were not enough breeders to meet the demand and the shelters were emptied.
-(Which goes to show that - if the human race really wanted to - the overflowing shelters could be a thing of the past almost instantly!)
+At the start of the shutdown, there were not enough breeders to meet demand, and the shelters were emptied.
+(Which goes to show that - if the human race really wanted to - overflowing shelters could be a thing of the past almost instantly!)

-People wanted pets to keep them company while they were shut away from everyday life and society.
+People wanted pets to keep them company while they were shut off from everyday life and society.

-Once the world opened up again, those animals were dumped at shelters, and today shelters and rescues are still bursting at the seams.
+But once the world reopened, those animals were abandoned in shelters, and today shelters and rescues are still bursting at the seams.

-#1 is irresponsible people not taking proper care of their pets.
+• #1 is irresponsible people who fail to properly care for their pets.
 They aren't accountable for having their kittens and puppies spayed or neutered at an appropriate age, and they allow their pets to reproduce, intentionally or otherwise.

-They give or sell the offspring to other careless people, and those people are also careless, and - the cycle never, ever ends!
+• They give or sell the offspring to other careless people, who are also careless, and the cycle never ends!

-Costly pedigree animals don't usually end up in shelters or abandoned, but some certainly do.
+Costly pedigree animals don't usually end up in shelters or abandoned, but some certainly can.

-We do not have a responsible and legitimate middle-of-the-road.
+We do not have a responsible, legitimate middle ground.

 Our choices are:

-Going online and taking our chances that we find an honest person with healthy animals, or
+• Going online and taking our chances of finding an honest person with healthy animals, or

 Here's a thought.

-How about we stop taking over the responsibility and picking up the tab for the thousands of selfish and irresponsible people?
+How about we stop taking responsibility and picking up the tab for the thousands of selfish and irresponsible people?
 Those people need to be held accountable for their choices and actions, period.

-The current belief and expectation among people who ethically breed animals is that the breeder is responsible for the animals they intentionally bring onto the planet—from the day they are born until the day they leave the earth.
+The prevailing belief and expectation among people who ethically breed animals is that the breeder is responsible for the animals they intentionally bring into the world, from the day they are born until the day they leave the earth.

 How about we turn that around?